-v Evaluation
+ν Evaluation

-Group skills 20% Comments:

-Chairperson role 5% • All assignments must be completed to achieve a

-Sharing academic research and 15% passing grade.

-nursing knowledge

-Group problem-solving exam 15%

-A paper related to a research 20%

-article 25%

-A written individual problem-

-solving exam.
+Group skills 20% Comments: Chairperson role 5% To receive credit for this course, the following Sharing academic research and 15% criteria must be met: nursing knowledge All assignments must be completed Group problem-solving exam 15% • A minimum of 50% (20/40) must be A paper related to a research 20% achieved in the combined mark for group article skills, chairperson role, and sharing A written individual problem- 25% academic research and nursing knowledge solving exam. • A minimum of 50% must be achieved in the combined mark for midterm and final exams.
 TOTAL 100%